Close

 • Base Rate: 30%

-• Surcharge: Added if NRI’s income exceeds slabs
+• Surcharge: This is added if the NRI’s total income in India exceeds specific high-income slabs.

 Payments Covered Under Section 194I